kassailattice628/NoneButAir/README.md

 Psychtoolbox 3

 ## Usage
-First, Run "NoneButAir.m" or "NoneButAirMac_Test.m".
+Run "NoneButAir.m" or "NoneButAirMac_Test.m".
+or
 Run "Mac_Test", in using single dispaly and no NI daq devices.

 ## Author
 [Masatoshi KASAI](http://github.com/kassailattice628)